Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The Fredholm property

 \section{The Fredholm property}

-For the remainder of this chapter, $(\Sigma,j)$ will be a closed Riemann surface and $(E,J) \to (\Sigma,j)$ will be a complex vector bundle of rank~$n$ with a real linear Cauchy-Riemann operator~$D$.
+For the remainder of this chapter, $(\Sigma,j)$ will be a closed Riemann surface and $(E,J) \to (\Sigma,j)$ will be a complex vector bundle of rank~$n$ with a real-linear Cauchy-Riemann operator~$D$.
 We shall now prove the Fredholm property for the obvious extension of $D$ to a bounded linear map

 with $k \in \NN$ and $p \in (1,\infty)$.

 \begin{thm} The operator $D$ of \eqref{eqn:D} is Fredholm, and neither $\ker D$ nor $\ind(D)$ depends on the choice of~$k$ and~$p$. \end{thm}

 This result depends essentially on three ingredients: first, the Calder\'on-Zygmund inequality gives an estimate for $\| \eta \|_{W^{k,p}}$ in terms of $\| D \eta \|_{W^{k-1,p}}$, from which we will be able to show quite easily that $\ker D$ is finite dimensional.
 The second ingredient is the formal adjoint $D^*$ that was derived in the previous section: since $D^*$ is also conjugate to a Cauchy-Riemann type operator, the previous step implies that its kernel is also finite dimensional.
 The final ingredient is elliptic regularity, which we can use to identify the cokernel of $D$ with the kernel of~$D^*$.
 The regularity theory also implies that both of these kernels consist only of smooth sections, and are thus completely independent of $k$ and~$p$.